Jaemin-c/valorant-analysis/README.md

 Valorant is a competitive tactical shooter where ranking up is the core goal for many players.
 At the very top of the ladder, **Radiant** players represent the top 0.1%, while **Immortal** ranks (Immortal 1–3) make up the highly skilled tier just below.
 Understanding the differences between these two groups is useful for both competitive players and analysts: it sheds light on what performance truly separates the best from the nearly best.

-Our project aims to answer the following question:
+My project aims to answer the following question:

 > **Among Radiant and Immortal players, what differentiates Radiants from Immortals in terms of in-game performance stats?**